Access our First Foods® Database in the Solid Starts App.

 Expand baby’s palate with recipes from around the world with our 100 Dinners for Babies & Toddlers guide.

 Yes, especially the stems.
-Maitake mushrooms can be chewy, slippery, and challenging for new eaters to break down in their mouths.
-To reduce the risk, chop the mushrooms before serving.
-As always, make sure to create a safe eating environment and stay within an arm’s reach of baby during mealtime.
-For more information, visit our section on gagging and choking and familiarize yourself with common choking hazards.
+Maitake mushrooms can be chewy, slippery, and challenging for new eaters to break down in their mouths, which are qualities that increase the risk of choking.
+To reduce the risk, prepare and serve maitake in an age-appropriate way as described in the How to Serve section.
+As always, create a safe eating environment and stay within reach of baby during meals.

 No. Mushroom allergy is rare, although not unheard of.
 There have been reports of anaphylaxis, as well as rashes amongst those handling mushrooms.
 Mushrooms also contain chitin, a common carbohydrate found in crustaceans and insects that may contribute to an allergic response in certain individuals.